You are part of !!

 As a processual solution, we've:

-- Developed methods to cross the database's information with automatized pagination software
+• Developed methods to cross the database's information with automatized pagination softwares

-- Created a flexible grid, allowing us to use both very small and big images, not necessarily confined to the spread frame
+• Created a flexible grid, allowing us to use both very small and big pictures, not necessarily confined to the spread frame

 As a conceptual solution: